ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ### Generating a Mnemonic

 The first thing needed to correctly create a wallet is to retrieve a `private` and `public` key.
-To accomplish this task it is necessary to generate a mnemonic seed phrase and then extract private and public keys using cryptographic libraries.
+To accomplish this task, it is necessary to generate a mnemonic seed phrase and then extract private and public keys using cryptographic libraries.

 This is accomplished as follows: